-DATA CONTROL CODES RI ESPONSES SF2 Were there any disclosures in the Annual Financial Report and/or other sources of information concerning nonpayment of any terms of any debt agreement at fiscal year-end?
-No SF4 Was there an unmodified opinion in the Annual Financial Report on financial statements as a whole?
-Yes SF5 Did the Annual Financial Report disclose any instances of material weaknesses in internal controls over financial reporting and compliance for local, state or federal funds?
-No SF6 Was there any disclosure in the Annual Financial Report of material noncompliance for grants, contracts and laws related to local state or federal funds?
-No SF7 Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other governmental agencies?
-Yes SF8 Did the school district not receive an adjusted repayment schedule for more than one fiscal year for an over allocation of Foundation School Program (FSP) funds as a result of financial hardship?
-Yes SF10 Total accumulated accretion on CABs included in government- wide financial statements at fiscal year-end. \$ - SF11 Net Pension Assets (1920) at fiscal year-end. \$ - SF12 Net Pension Liabilities (2540) at fiscal year-end. \$ 464 558 SF13 Pension Expense (6147) at fiscal year-end. \$ -
+DATA CONTROL CODES RESPONSES SF1 Was there an unmodified opinion in the Annual Financial Report on the financial statements as a whole?
+Yes SF2 Were there any disclosures in the Annual Financial Report and/or other sources of information concerning nonpayment of any debt agreement at fiscal year end?
+No SF3 Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other government agencies?
+Yes SF4 Was the school district issued a warrant hold?
+No SF5 Did the Annual Financial Report disclose any instances of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds?
+No SF6 Was there any disclosure in the Annual Financial Report of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
+No SF7 Did the school district post the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administration Code and other statutes, laws, rules that were in effect at the school district fiscal year end?
+Yes SF8 Did the school board members discuss the school district's property values at a board meeting within 120 days before the school district adopted its budget?
+Yes SF9 Total accumulated accretion on CABs included in government-wide financial statements at fiscal year-end. \$ N/A